-Swayze and his team had been serving at University United Methodist Church in San Antonio for many years and were quite settled in that community.
-Then Bob Swan called and asked if he’d meet with Mark Sorensen, the pastor of The Harvest, which was looking for a new worship leader.
+Bob Swan was actually instrumental in bringing Mark to The Woodlands UMC.
+Throughout 2005-2014, Swayze served at University United Methodist Church in San Antonio and he and his wife were quite settled in that community.
+Then Bob called and asked if he’d meet with Mark Sorensen, the pastor of The Harvest, which was looking for a new worship leader.

 “Sorensen was a worship leader, so he instantly connected with me, and Nycki and (Swayze’s wife) Missie instantly connected over Haiti,” Swayze says.
 “So all of a sudden we’re sitting there, and he starts talking about Harvest and where he wants it to go and the new building and his dream for the community.
 Missie and I sat there listening, and when we left the lunch were like, ‘Dang it.
 We’re going to go to The Woodlands.’”